courselabs/observability/labs/query-dsl/README.md

-# Documents, Fields and Mappings
+# Searching with the query DSL

 ## Reference